nasa/Common-Metadata-Repository/bootstrap-app/README.md

 **Important** - This endpoint does not validate that there isn't a database synchronization already running.
 Do not run it multiple times in a row unless you're sure it's not running currently.
 This will cause issues if you attempt to run it on multiple hosts since the work tables are truncated during processing.

+**Important** - Metadata DB jobs should be paused before running synchronization.
+This can be accomplished with the following query:

+curl -v -XPOST -H "Echo-Token: mock-echo-system-token" http://localhost:3001/jobs/pause

+The Metadata DB jobs can be resumed after synchronziation has completed with the following query:

+curl -v -XPOST -H "Echo-Token: mock-echo-system-token" http://localhost:3001/jobs/resume

+These require a token with UPDATE ingest management permission.

 ### Pause Jobs

 params: none